click2install/moondex/README.md

 ## Multiple master nodes on one server
 The script allows for multiple nodes to be setup on the same server, using the same IP address and different ports.
 It also allows for either IPv4 and/or IPv6 addresses to be used.

-During the execution of the script you have the opportunity to decide on a port and rpc port to use for the node.
+During the execution of the script you have the opportunity to decide on a port to use for the node.
 Each node runs under are different user account which the script creates for you.

 **Important:** when installing more than one masternode, make sure the port number you choose is above 1024 and at least 2 greater than any other node you have running.
 It needs to be 2 as the masternode uses the port you enter and the masternode rpcserver uses the next highest port.